 The College will accept an application before you graduate from an approved program provided you include a letter from the institution confirming your expected graduation date.
 Once you have graduated, you must provide the College with a notarized copy of your degree certificate.

 Yes.
 An applicant must successfully complete the Ontario Optometric Jurisprudence exam within one year (12 months) of applying for registration.

-No. The jurisprudence exam shown on the CEO-ECO exam schedule is not the Ontario Optometric Jurisprudence Exam.
+No. The jurisprudence exam shown on the Optometry Examining Board of Canada (OEBC) exam schedule is not the Ontario Optometric Jurisprudence Exam.
 You should only take the jurisprudence exam administered by the College of Optometrists of Ontario.

 The CPIC Vulnerable Sector (VS) Check is a Canadian Police Information Centre (CPIC) process that verifies whether an individual has a criminal record, as well as any record suspensions (formerly pardons) for sexual offences and local police records for information relevant to the VS check.
 The information that can be legally disclosed is provided to the applicant.

 One of the requirements of registration as an optometrist in Ontario is that the applicant must not have been found guilty in relation to a criminal offence in any jurisdiction, or an offence under the Criminal Code (Canada), the Controlled Drugs and Substances Act (Canada) and the Food and Drugs Act (Canada).